OleksandrSoft/Angular-rental-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-  # License Information
-The source code of this project is valid on use under GPL v3 license.
-For more detailed information, you can review the LICENSE document.
-# CarRental-FrontEnd-Project
-# CarRental-FrontEnd-Project # CarRental-FrontEnd-Project
-# CarRental-Project-FrontEnd